camunda/camunda-docs-manual/content/user-guide/security.md

 #### Session timeout

-Setting up the session timeout of the web applications is web server specific.
-Please consult the manual of your web server for details.
-You can find how to configure session timeout on tomcat [here](https://tomcat.apache.org/tomcat-8.0-doc/config/http.html#Common_Attributes).
+Setting up the session timeout is usually done via `web.xml` deployment descriptor.
+Please consult the Java Servlet specification or manual of your application server.

 #### Cookies domain

-The cookie domain values are configured in web server-specific configuration.
-If you want to set such kind of cookies please consult the manual of your web server for details.
+The session cookies domain is configured in web server specific configuration.
+If you want to set such kind of cookies please consult the manual of your web server for details, e.g. for Tomcat check this [docs](https://tomcat.apache.org/tomcat-7.0-doc/config/context.html#Common_Attributes).

 #### Maximum POST size in server (REST API)

-Restriction of the maximum size in bytes of the POST is specific to your web server.
-Please consult the manual of your web server for details, e.g. for Tomcat server, check this [documentation page](https://tomcat.apache.org/tomcat-8.0-doc/config/http.html#SSL_Support_-_BIO,_NIO_and_NIO2).
+Restriction of the maximum size in bytes of the POST requests is specific to your web server.
+Please consult the manual of your web server for details, e.g. for Tomcat server, check this [documentation page](https://tomcat.apache.org/tomcat-8.0-doc/config/http.html#Common_Attributes).